 Lisa has been featured as an expert in the areas of mental health law, surrogacy and elder law.
 She has appeared in magazines and newspapers such as Maclean's, Italian Vanity Fair and the National Post.
 She has been interviewed on television, radio and podcasts.
 Some notable appearances include CBC's The Current, CTV's Your Morning and Global News.
-She currently has a column in the Lawyer's Daily, a national publication for lawyers.
+She previously had a column in the Lawyer's Daily, a national publication for lawyers.

 In November 2020 Lisa Feldstein was quoted in The Province in an article by Laura Hensley entitled "The 'extraordinary' case of Britney Spears' conservatorship".